zj00377/MMLC/README.md

 ### Questions and contributions

-For any questions, you can contact the authors of the MMLC paper, whose are listed as above.
+For any questions, you can contact the authors' emails of the MMLC paper, whose are listed as above.